 She is not feeling with fingers, so no -ly.

-The word good is an adjective, while well is an adverb.
+Rule 3.
+The word good is an adjective, whose adverb equivalent is well.

 You did a good job.

 You did the job well.